ijgnd/anki21__editor_quick_note_and_deck_buttons/src/config.md

 - ... the note type are defined by "model_button_rows"
 - ... the deck are defined by "deck_button_rows"

+"deck__model__proportion" allows you influence the relative width of the deck area and note type area.
+A higher number means that the affected element should get relatively bigger.
+E.g.
+`"deck__model__proportion": [9,1],` means that the deck area will be much wider *if the number of* *visible buttons allows this*.
+It does *not* mean that the deck area will be exactly nine times as wide as the model area.

 #### Details

 - `model_button_rows` and `deck_button_rows` each contain a list of lists.
 Each nested list represents one row.